Arkansas City Presbyterian Manor announces Art is Ageless® winners

 “We are honored to exhibit artwork by seniors,” said Whitley Stokes, marketing director.
 “Art is Ageless is unique in featuring only the works of artists age 65 and older.
 Our artists prove that art, in any form, is an ageless ambition.”

 Winners in the Arkansas City Presbyterian Manor Art is Ageless juried competition were:

-Donna, along with other the other local competition winners, will now join winners from the 14 other PMMA (Presbyterian Manors of Mid-America®) senior living communities to be judged at the masterpiece level.
+Local competition winners will join winners from 14 other PMMA (Presbyterian Manors of Mid-America®) senior living communities to be judged at the masterpiece level.
 Winning entries at the masterpiece level are selected for publication in PMMA’s annual Art is Ageless calendar and note cards.

 Art is Ageless is a copyrighted program of PMMA®.
 For the competition, works must have been completed in the past five years.
 Started in 1980, Art is Ageless is an extension of PMMA’s wellness programs, which focus on mental, physical, social and spiritual health.

 PMMA’s Art is Ageless program encourages Arkansas City Presbyterian Manor residents and other area seniors to express their creativity through its annual competition, as well as art classes, musical and dramatic events, educational opportunities and current events discussions throughout the year.

 For more information about the program and how you can enter next year, contact Whitley Stokes at 620-442-8700, or email@example.com.